rdellamonica/Yukawa-S2/README.md

 ## f(R)-gravity after the detection of the orbital precession of the S2 star around the Galactic centre massive black hole
-### Pipeline used for the computations in the article

-This pipeline makes use of the [PyGRO](https://github.com/rdellamonica/pigro/tree/master) package that is currently under development.
+The pipeline used for the computations in the article that we hereby present makes use of the [PyGRO](https://github.com/rdellamonica/pigro/tree/master) package that is currently under development.

 ***

 ## Data

-In this work we use positional data from Gillessen et al. (2017):
+In this work we use positional data from [Gillessen et al. (2017)](https://iopscience.iop.org/article/10.3847/1538-4357/aa5c41/meta):

 |t(yr)   |x(mas)|err_x(mas)|y (mas)|err_y(mas)|
 |--------|------|----------|-------|----------|